 Exercise: Exercising stimulates the body and core muscles.
 It strengthens bones, creates energy, and promotes mental awareness.
 This cognitively creates a desire to learn and an excitement with their communicative skills.

 Balls: Pre-ones love to touch and watch the ball move and go after it.
 Balls are colorful, come in different shapes, have sound, are musical, and the great big ones are used for stretching the child’s core during gymnastics.
 They are phenomenal.
 These excellent gross motor skills are performed daily to strengthen muscles used for walking.

 Mirrors: We work with each pre-one in front of the mirror; they love to view themselves, laugh, and smile.
 Our floors are heated, so your baby can creep, crawl, roll and have fun in a safe, clean, and sanitary environment

-Feedings: At 7 months the school provides puréed food and a sippy cup for drinking.
+Feedings: Depending on your Pediatrician suggestion, we can puréed food and a sippy cup for drinking.
 At this point, parents do not need to send any food to school.
 Your infant will have the taste of table food and the texture of baby food.
 At 10 to 12 months, depending on each child, table food is introduced.
 Communication with the Director determines the next step.

 Nutrition: Nutrition is key in a child’s growth.
 We want to build strong bodies, minds, and stimulate mental awareness.
 We introduce whole nutritional foods daily, including protein (meat), vegetables (raw and cooked), fruits (a variety), grains (breads, pasta, and rice), and dairy (milk /milk products).
 All meals are home-cooked, nutritious and delicious at our day care/academy.

-Cribs: Each pre-one has their own crib, labeled with their name, three sets of sheets, and their own blanket.
+Cribs: Each pre-one has their own crib, labeled with their name, three sets of sheets.
 Each child has their own basket of materials under their crib including books, musical instruments, interlocking items, rattles, etc. These are not shared with any other children.